GitMax42/website/speed/index.md

 ### How to generate WebP images
-There are a different tools/application to generate WebP images, if you like to generate it via CLI, than [Google developers portal](https://developers.google.com/speed/webp/docs/using) is the best place.
-The example below shows a cwebp call on CLI:
+There are a different tools/application to generate WebP images, if you need to generate it via CLI, then [Google developers portal](https://developers.google.com/speed/webp/docs/using) is the best place to look for information.
+The example below shows a typical conversion:

 ```sh
 cwebp -m 6 -pass 10 -mt -q 70 image.jpeg -o output.webp